Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample7_CopyCustomModel.md

 string jsonTargetAuth = targetAuth.ToJson();
 ```

-To deserealize a string that contains authorizaiton information, use the `FromJson` method from `CopyAuthorization`.
+To deserialize a string that contains authorization information, use the `FromJson` method from `CopyAuthorization`.
 ```C# Snippet:FormRecognizerSampleFromJson
 CopyAuthorization targetCopyAuth = CopyAuthorization.FromJson(jsonTargetAuth);
 ```